InceptionNeXt: When Inception Meets ConvNeXt: Experiment

 \subsection{Ablation studies}

 We conduct ablation studies on ImageNet-1K \cite{imagenet_cvpr, imagenet_ijcv} using \modelname{}-T as baseline from the following aspects.

 \myPara{Branch} Inception depthwise convolution includes four branches, three convolutional ones, and identity mapping.
 When removing any branch of horizontal or vertical band kernel, performance significantly drops from 82.3\% to 81.9\%, demonstrating the importance of these two branches.
 This is because these two branches with band kernels can enlarge the receptive field of the model.
-For the branch of small square kernel size of $3\times 3$, removing it can also achieve up to 82.0\% top-1 accuracy and bring higher throughput.
+For the branch of small square kernel size of $3\times 3$, removing it can still achieve up to 82.0\% top-1 accuracy and bring higher throughput.
 This inspires us that if we attach more importance to the model speed, the simple version of \modelname{} without the square kernel of $3\times 3$ can be adopted.
 For the band kernel, Inception v3 mostly equips them in a sequential way.
 We find that this assembling method can also obtain similar performance and even a little speed up the model.
 A possible reason is that PyTorch/CUDA may have optimized sequential convolutions well, and we only implement the parallel branches at a high level (see Algorithm \ref{alg:code}).
 We believe the parallel method will be faster when it is optimized better.
 Thus, parallel method for the band kernels is adopted by default.

 \myPara{Band kernel size} It is found the performance can be improved from kernel size 7 to 11, but it drops when the band kernel size increases to 13.
-This phenomenon may result from the optimization difficulty and can be solved by methods like structural re-parameterization \cite{repvgg, replknet}.
-For simplicity, we just set the band kernel size as 11 by default.
+This phenomenon may result from the optimization and can be solved by methods like structural re-parameterization \cite{repvgg, replknet}.
+For simplicity, we set the kernel size as 11 by default except for atto size.

 \myPara{Convolution branch ratio} When the ratio increases from $1/8$ to $1/4$, performance improvement can not be observed.
 Ma \etal \cite{shufflenet_v2} also point out that it is not necessary for all channels to conduct convolution.
 But when the ratio decreases to $1/16$, it brings a serious performance drop.
-It is because a smaller ratio would limit the degree of token mixing, resulting in performance drop.
-Thus, we set the convolution branch ratio as $1/8$ by default.
+This is because a smaller ratio would limit the degree of token mixing, resulting in performance drop.
+We thus set the convolution branch ratio as $1/8$ by default except for atto size.

+\myPara{Normalization} When replacing the Batch Normalization \cite{batch_norm} with Layer Normalization \cite{layer_norm}, the performance improvement improve by 0.1\% but suffer throughput drop in both training and inference.
+Since this paper focuses on efficiency, we adopt Batch Normalization for \modelname{}.